LironeFitoussi/TA-at-IITC/General Exercises/Week 2/Arrays/javascript-arrays-exercises-with-hints.md

     Hint: `arrayName.includes(element)` returns `true` if the element is in the array.
     [Learn more about includes()](https://www.w3schools.com/jsref/jsref_includes_array.asp)

-25. Create a 2D array representing a tic-tac-toe board.
+25. IMPOSIBLE: Create a 2D array representing a tic-tac-toe board.
 Fill it with "X", "O", and empty strings.
 Then, write a function that console.logs the board in a readable format.
     Hint: Use nested arrays to create a 2D array.
 Use nested loops to print the board.
     [Learn more about multidimensional arrays](https://www.w3schools.com/js/js_array_methods.asp)